 Then, there are people on the industry side who have helped in the technical process.
-This includes your book coach or ghostwriter, your literary agent.
+This includes your literary agent, editor, and supporting publishing house staff.
 It’s your publishing house editor who saw the potential of your book and advocated on your behalf to get the publisher to buy it.
 Obviously, you need to give them proper due in your book because without them, your book wouldn’t be in existence!
 Not to mention, if you want to do another book with the aid of any of these folks in the future, it’s best to express your gratitude for what they’ve done for you already.

 Mentors and Friends

 Finally, another group of people that you might want to think about while writing your acknowledgements are any mentors you had along the way.
 Anyone who saw potential in you or believed in you that you feel contributed to your being where you are today.
 This could be anyone, a teacher from your early school days, or a mentor who inspired you to write.
 You don’t have to acknowledge every single influential person in your life, but if you think someone contributed directly in some way to your ability to write your book, go ahead and mention them in your acknowledgements.